The Many-Worlds Calculus: The Many-Worlds Calculus

 \section{The Many-Worlds Calculus}

-Our calculus is parameterized by a commutative semiring $(R,+,0,\times,1)$.
-It can be instantiated by the complex numbers $(\mathbb{C},+,0,\times,1)$ to represent pure quantum computations, the non-negative real numbers $(\mathbb{R}_{\geq 0},+,0,\times,1)$ for probabilistic computations, or the booleans $(\{\text{False},\text{True}\},\text{OR},\text{False},\text{AND},\text{True})$ for non-deterministic computations.
+Our calculus is parameterized by a commutative semiring $(R, +, 0, \times, 1)$.
+It can be instantiated by the complex numbers $(\mathbb{C}, +, 0, \times, 1)$ to represent pure quantum computations, the non-negative real numbers $(\mathbb{R}_{\geq 0}, +, 0,\times, 1)$ for probabilistic computations, or the booleans $(\{\text{False},\text{True}\},$ $ \text{OR}, \text{False}, \text{AND}, \text{True})$ for non-deterministic computations.

-While the goal is to define a graphical language in which each wire can be enabled or disabled depending on the world in which the computation takes place, we first define the category \catD~of diagrams without any "worlds", and will then add the world annotations.
+The goal is to define a graphical language in which each wire can be enabled or disabled depending on the world in which the computation takes place.To do so, we introduce three categories (actually colored PROPs), each of which being a refinement on the previous one and addressing its main caveat.
+These three categories are recalled in the following table, for reference, but are developed in details in the rest of the section.